ndjenkins85/wow_auctions/README.md

 ### Next TODO

-- [X] Create web dashboard to display information and run aspects of program
+- [ ] Create web dashboard to display information and run aspects of program
 - [ ] Adjust min sell price to use item time price and global time price
 - [ ] Create buy policies for raw ingredients (snatch)
 - [ ] Create additional sell policies and checks (never empty AH, no min price spiking)
+- [ ] Create 'only' tracker to gradually increase the pool over a day's trading
+- [ ] Sell additional items smartly if i'm the lowest price

 ### Future potions